Connect to UniWireless

 - Connect to a file share (mapped drive)

-- Secure data transactions to the university's network off-campus
+- Secure data transactions with the university's network

 Cisco AnyConnect is available for most mobile operating systems.
 Please follow the links below to install the client on your device.